 Industrial water auditing and trade effluent monitoring help processing and manufacturing businesses stay compliant and save money

-Industry produces vast volumes of effluent that ranges in size from a few litres to hundreds and thousands of litres a day.
-Some trade effluent may be toxic and if released into the watercourse could certainly have devastating polluting effects.
+Industry produces vast volumes of trade effluent that ranges in volume from a few litres to hundreds and thousands of litres a day.
+Some industrial wastewater may be toxic and if released into the watercourse could certainly have devastating polluting effects.
 Therefore, many companies must monitor and control discharge levels, before releasing it into rivers and streams, or into the wastewater sewer network.

 You must obtain a consent licence from the water authority in order to discharge trade effluent.
 The consent specifies limits for discharge.
 It is made up of the volume and chemical content, or quality of the water.

 Depending on the nature of the effluent, charges are likely to include:

 Wastewater from trade premises will be different from the wastewater of an industrial plant, therefore every consent will be different and may also include additional parameters relevant to the process.
 Companies face substantial fines, and criminal prosecution for breaching the limits of the consent.
 The maximum fine is currently £40,000, hence the need to take monitoring industrial wastewater seriously.

 Most noteworthy is that you are responsible by law, to keep the water company informed of changes.
 In the event that something changes in your process, in the same way, it also changes the effluent being discharged.
 If you are planning changes or are expanding, you should evaluate any impact on your discharges.
 If it is significant enough to take you outside the confines of your existing licence, you must apply for a modification to your consent.

 If you don’t have monitoring equipment in place, trade effluent officers working for the water company will take spot samples of the water to calculate your bills.
 COD and BOD attract higher charges as it strips the oxygen out of the water.